 anu007tiger

 If you want to use variables in a shell program you can use them bysimply craeting a variable name (containing letters, numbers andunderscores starting with a letter or underscore) and setting itsvalue.
+For instance:

 $ MYVAR=1

+sets the variable 'MYVAR' and assigns it a value of 1.
 Note howeverthat we can't do arithmatic directly in the BASH shell.
 So if youissue:

 $ myvar=1